lyie28/INCEPTION/README.md

 **What is Docker?
 And what makes it different from a VM?**

 Docker is a bit like a VM except that instead of installing a whole OS, it uses your computer's existing OS resources.
 You can compare Docker to a flat and a VM to a house.
-They are both isolated environments but a flat will share water/electricity resources whereas a house won't.
+They are both isolated environments but a flat will use the building's water/electricity resources whereas a house won't.
 Docker is therefore much lighter than a VM.

 **Alpine vs Debian**